Salem station (MBTA): Garage

 Parking was formerly available in a 340-space surface lot adjacent to the platform, which filled before the end of morning rush hour.
-The MBTA first considered the construction of a parking garage in August 1988.
-In October 1997, Salem was identified as a possible site for a parking garage.
+The MBTA first considered the construction of a parking garage in August 1988 and advertised for a design contractor in October 1995.
+In October 1997, Salem was again identified as a possible site for a parking garage.
 The project was cancelled in 1998 because of concerns by the city about the design.
 In 2003, the MBTA again began studying construction of a parking garage.
 In 2004, Salem was ranked as one of three highest-priority parking expansions on the system.
 Funding for the garage was committed in October 2009.

 As part of environmental mitigation for increased urban auto traffic enabled by the Big Dig, the state was required to add 1,000 parking spaces to MBTA stations by the end of 2011.
 Garages at Salem and Beverly Depot were originally to fill this requirement, but when it became clear that neither would be finished in 2011, additional parking at Wonderland, Woodland, Savin Hill, the Quincy ferry terminal, and a surface lot at Beverly Depot were used to satisfy it.
 However, planning continued for a garage and new platform at Salem.
 Funding was provided by the Federal Transit Administration ($3.6 million), the Massachusetts Department of Capital Asset Management ($3 million to reserve 150 spaces for the Essex County Courthouse), the City of Salem, the Commonwealth of Massachusetts, and the MBTA.
 Planners initially considered a garage of up to 750 spaces; after various changes, the five-story garage was built with 714 spaces.

 Major planning was completed in 2012, with community input leading to the addition of brick facades to match local architecture, as well as an indoor waiting room.
 On August 24, 2012, the Massachusetts Executive Office of Environmental Affairs granted the MBTA an exemption to the mandatory Environmental Impact Assessment, as the project was to be built entirely over an existing parking lot and was thus unlikely to have negative environmental effects.
 Besides the garage, the project included the construction of a standard 800 ft-long high-level platform for faster and fully accessible level boarding, as well as rehabilitation of the 1900-built interlocking tower.
 The project was originally to cost $37 million, but increased to $44.5 million due to changes mandated by new earthquake codes, the brick facades, and a roof for the pedestrian walkway.